craftercms/docs/source/developers/draft.rst

 Html elements tag macros
 """"""""""""""""""""""""

-Crafter provides a comprehensive list of macros for the most common html elements that are used to develop content-managed websites/webapps.
+Crafter CMS provides a comprehensive list of macros for the most common html elements that are used to develop content-managed websites/webapps.
 All these tags provided are essentially an alias to the underlying ``@crafter.tag`` macro, which you can use when you wish to use an element that isn't provided in the out-of-the-box macros (e.g. if you're using custom html elements), or if you need to set which